I make this once every week or so. We use it in all of our soups, stews, and

 1 stewing hen or carcass from leftover chicken*

 Feet/extra back/neck/head (s)--also available at Marin Sun Farms at the Sunday Civic Center Market or check with your butcher.
-At
+At the least he'll have some backs for you.
+All of these parts are high in gelatin and are what makes the stock so good for you.

 1 onion chopped in large chunks